Skip to content

 }

-Even different code blocks within the same function can have variables with the same name, where the inner block shadows the outer block's variable—however, in actual development, we don't recommend doing this because it hurts readability.
+Even different code blocks within the same function can have variables with the same name.
+The inner block will shadow the variable in the outer block—however, in actual development, we do not recommend this because it hurts readability.

-⚠️ Pitfall Warning Returning a reference or pointer to a local variable is a serious error, and the compiler might not always catch it for you.
-Local variables are destroyed when the function returns, so the memory the reference or pointer points to is already invalid—this is the classic "dangling reference" problem:
+⚠️ Warning Returning a reference or pointer to a local variable is a serious error, and the compiler might not necessarily catch it for you.
+Local variables are destroyed after the function returns, so the memory referenced or pointed to becomes invalid—this is the classic "dangling reference" problem:

 cpp

-The program might run perfectly fine while you're debugging, but suddenly crash when you switch to a Release build or when the data volume increases.
-This kind of intermittent bug is much harder to track down than a consistent crash.
-The rule is simple: never return a reference or pointer to a local variable.
-Returning by value is safe—it makes a copy for the caller.
+> The program might run perfectly fine during debugging, but suddenly crashes when compiled in Release mode or when the data volume increases.
+These intermittent bugs are much harder to track down than consistent crashes.
+The rule is simple: **never return a reference or a pointer to a local variable**.
+Returning by value is safe—it copies the data to the caller.

-Step Five — A Glimpse of Function Overloading
+## Step 5 — A First Look at Function Overloading

-C++ allows us to define multiple functions with the same name, as long as their parameter lists differ (different number of parameters, or different parameter types).
-This is called function overloading:
+C++ allows us to define multiple functions with the same name, provided their parameter lists are different (different number of parameters, or different parameter types).
+This is called **function overloading**:

 int add(int a, int b)